RickStrahl/Westwind.AspnetCore.LiveReload/README.md

 It works with:

-* Client side static code files
+* Client side static files  (HTML, CSS, JavaScript etc.)
 * ASP.NET Core Views/Pages (.cshtml)
-* Server Side Code Updates (combined w/ `dotnet watch`)
+* Server Side compiled code updates (combined w/ `dotnet watch`)

-The Middleware is self-contained and has no external dependencies - nothing else to run.
+The Middleware is self-contained and has no external dependencies - there's nothing else to install or run.
+You can configure which extensions are monitored for.

 > Current releases are an early prototype.